Skip to content

 • For classification tasks, validation_metric contains detailed metrics

-• For regression tasks, validation_metric contains a single MSE float value
+• For regression tasks, validation_metric contains MSE (Mean Squared Error) and MAE (Mean Absolute Error)

 • Duration is formatted as "HH:MM:SS"